LAMSSAOUI/border-raduis-previewer/README.md

 # border-Raduis-Previewer
-This App is about controling the border-raduis or with other discriptipon to Preview how the shape looks while changing these values
+This App is about controling the border-raduis or with other discription to Preview how the shape looks while changing these values